This Day In Music: July 25

 July 25, 1946 ~ Alpharita Constantia Anderson, commonly known as singer Rita Marley born in Santiago de Cuba, Cuba ~ Widow of Bob Marley.
 Member of the Soulettes, which also included Constantine Walker and Marlene Gifford.
 Backup singer in the Wailers.
 Post-Wailers Rita would team up with fellow Wailers singers Marcia Griffiths and Judy Mowatt as vocal group the I-Threes

 July 25, 1945 ~ Rock trumpeter, pianist Jim Price, full name James William Price, born in Fort Worth, Texas, USA ~ Toured with the Rolling Stones and appeared on albums such as Sticky Fingers, Exile On Main St and Goat's Head Soup.
 As a session musician has also worked with acts such as Delaney & Bonnie (Accept No Substitute), Eric Clapton, George Harrison, Joe Cocker (Mad Dogs & Englishmen), Barbra Streisand, and others.
-Has also recorded as a solo artist, served as a producer for Wayne Shorter, Jennifer Warnes, David Bromberg and others, and orchestrated, conducted, composed for film and TV
+Has also recorded as a solo artist, served as a producer for Wayne Shorter, Jennifer Warnes, and David Bromberg, and orchestrated, conducted, composed for film and TV

 July 25, 1942 ~ Guitarist, songwriter, arranger Bruce Woodley born in Melbourne, Australia ~ Founding member and main songwriter of the Seekers teaming up with former schoolmates Athol Guy and Keith Potger.
 As a songwriter Woodley had his songs recorded by artists such as the Strangers (Lady Scorpio), Zoot (Monty And Me), Hans Poulsen (Boom Sha-la-la-lo), Cyrkle (Red Rubber Ball), Simon & Garfunkel (Cloudy), and Herman's Hermits (Rattler)

-July 25, 1941 ~ Manuel Charlton, commonly known as guitarist, singer, producer Manny Charlton, born in Linea de la Concepion, Spain ~ Founding member, lead guitarist of Nazareth remaining with the band through 1990.
+July 25, 1941 ~ Manuel Charlton, commonly known as guitarist, singer Manny Charlton, born in Linea de la Concepion, Spain ~ Founding member, lead guitarist of Nazareth remaining with the band through 1990.
 Initially hired by Guns 'n Roses to produce what would become their Appetite For Destruction debut album, yet after commitments called Charlton back to the UK the band would hire Mike Clink to produce the final cut.
-Has released over a dozen solo albums, starting with 2004's Say The Word, and collaborated with Neil Miller, From Behind, Tim Bogert, Walfredo Reyes Jr, Steven Adler, Vivian Campbell, and with Robyn Delarenzo ~ Charlton passed away in 2022
+Has released over a dozen solo albums, starting with 2004's Say The Word, and collaborated with Neil Miller, From Behind, Tim Bogert, Walfredo Reyes Jr, Steven Adler, Vivian Campbell, and Robyn Delarenzo ~ Charlton passed away in 2022

 July 25, 1907 ~ Saxophonist Johnny Hodges born in Cambridge, Massachusetts, USA ~ Alongside Benny Carter considered one of the definitive alto sax players of the big band era.
 Started playing with artists such as Lloyd Scott, Sidney Bechet, Luckey Roberts, Chick Webb.
 Joined Duke Ellington on the recommendation of Ellington's clarinetist Barney Bigard.
 Hodges would become one of the most prominent players in Duke's ensemble.
 With the exception of the period 1951 through 1955, when he led his own band, Hodges played with Ellington from 1928 to his death in 1970.
 Signature pieces would include Confab With Rab, Jeep's Blues and Hodge Podge.
 Hodges's death prompted Ellington to remark the band “would never sound the same.” ~ Hodges passed away in 1970

-July 25, 1894 ~ Singer, actor Walter Brennan, full name Walter Andrew Brennan, born in Lynn, Massachusetts, USA ~ As a singer best known for a number of early 1960s singles, notably Dutchman's Gold, Old Rivers, Mama Sang A Song.
+July 25, 1894 ~ Singer, actor Walter Brennan, full name Walter Andrew Brennan, born in Lynn, Massachusetts, USA ~ As a singer best known for a number of early-1960s singles, notably Dutchman's Gold, Old Rivers, Mama Sang A Song.
 Best known as an actor, won an Academy Award thrice for his roles in Come & Get It, Kentucky and The Westerner ~ Brennan passed away in 1974

 July 25, 1894 ~ Yvonne Wigniolle, commonly known as singer, actress Yvonne Printemps born in Ermont, France ~ Operette, stage, screen singer and actress renowned internationally in the early 20th century, known for her warm singing and personal charm.
 Performed on stages in Paris, London's West End and New York's Broadway ~ Wigniolle passed away in 1977